paulnguyenhoang/Managing-extra-classes/docs/BACKEND_PLAN.md

-  id INTEGER PRIMARY KEY AUTOINCREMENT, class_id INTEGER NOT NULL, student_id INTEGER NOT NULL, status TEXT NOT NULL DEFAULT 'active', joined_at TEXT, left_at TEXT, note TEXT, created_at TEXT NOT NULL, updated_at TEXT NOT NULL,
+  id INTEGER PRIMARY KEY AUTOINCREMENT, class_id INTEGER NOT NULL, student_id INTEGER NOT NULL, status TEXT NOT NULL DEFAULT 'active' CHECK (status IN ('active', 'paused')), joined_at TEXT, left_at TEXT, joined_month TEXT NOT NULL, left_month TEXT, note TEXT, created_at TEXT NOT NULL, updated_at TEXT NOT NULL,